Our Resident Teacher

 Kadam Matthew has taught at NYU, CUNY’s Graduate Center and John Jay College for Criminal Justice.
 Insightful and humorous, he is appreciated for his clear and articulate presentation of the teachings.

-Our Volunteer Teachers
+Our Senior Teachers

 Tom's joyful and enthusiastic manner of teaching and discussing the dharma is infectious, and the sincere way in which Tom practices from the heart is inspiring to everyone who knows him.
 Tom is a husband and a father to three lovely children.

 Anne is a newspaper columnist who lives Brooklyn Heights with her dog, Minnie.
 She finds meditating and learning about Buddhism to be a super fun delight, and carries that enthusiasm into her classes.

 As a neuroscientist and engineer, Michael brings a critical and scientific focus to his dharma practice.
 His sharp wisdom and passion for teaching is encouraging to others who seek to enter into or improve upon their meditation practice.
 Michael lives in Park Slope with his wife of 17 years, their 6-year-old daughter and 3-year-old son.

 In addition to teaching classes at VMC, Sumit instructs middle school students about science and the importance of not picking their noses.
 He brings a scientific mind to analyzing and understanding the depth and beauty of Buddha’s teachings, while conveying the joy, light-heartedness and peace that meditation can bring.